ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 **Interpretation:**

 * A lower RMSE indicates that the model forecast value is closer to the observation value.
-* If MBIAS > 1, then the forecast is too high on average by (MBIAS - 1)%.
-If MBIAS < 1, then the forecast is too low on average by (1 - MBIAS)%.
+* If MBIAS > 1, then the value for a given forecast variable is too high on average by (MBIAS - 1)%.
+If MBIAS < 1, then the forecasted value is too low on average by (1 - MBIAS)%.

 Grid-Stat Files
 ^^^^^^^^^^^^^^^^^^^

 The Grid-Stat files contain gridded variables like reflectivity and precipitation.
 A description of the Grid-Stat file can be found :ref:`here <met:grid-stat>`.

-As with the Point-Stat file, there are several MET tests and statistics in the Grid-Stat file.
-Again, to simplify this dataset we suggest that users focus on the MET tests and statistics found in :numref:`Table %s <GridStatStatistics>` below.
-As before, the MET tests are found in column 24 ‘LINE_TYPE’ of the Grid-Stat file.
+As with the Point-Stat file, there are several MET tests and statistics available in the Grid-Stat file.
+To simplify this dataset we suggest that users focus on the MET tests and statistics found in :numref:`Table %s <GridStatStatistics>` below.
+The MET tests are found in column 24 ‘LINE_TYPE’ of the Grid-Stat file.
 The table also shows the user the columns for the statistics of interest.
 For a more detailed description of the Grid-Stat files, view the :ref:`MET Grid-Stat Documentation <met:grid-stat>`.

+..
+COMMENT: Remove "we" language

 .. _GridStatStatistics: